Treefrog/Handbook/Manual/TopGrading.md

 > Raging against Mediocrity

-<i> What does it take to be a performance-oriented excellent employee at Treefrog?</i>
+<i> What does it take to be a performance-orientated excellent employee at Treefrog?</i>

 By taking the initiative to become a high-performance Frog, you help us all achieve greatness, not just yourself.
 Take a look at the following components and self-assess regularly.
 By choosing one area to consciously work on at a time, you will help the team dramatically and in turn grow yourself.